Featured

 It is however largely owned by institutions who sometimes have a herd instinct when it comes to trading.

 There are times when I will take a week off from watching the market, knowing that I will be not be handicapped when I return to the action.
 Option trading always offers a world of trading opportunities.
-Without any further introductions let me share with you some of my most recent trading experiences.
+Donald Trump has in some ways helped to make option trading easier.
+Stocks now move up and down everytime he says something about tariffs.
+Without any further introductions let me share with you some of the things I see happening in the markets.
+I offer no promise of instant successes.
+I just think that people in general will benefit from being exposed to platforms like this.
+Coming soon will be a sister site called "Ford Puts.com."

 Comments